 A background in joinery and furniture building has armed Glastonbury regular Dave with all the knowledge needed to help teach our eager learners.
 A can-do attitude and cheery demeanour are the cornerstone to his popularity.
 Dave is also a caring and patient tutor for some of our learners with the deepest of educational needs and is the man making our bespoke wooden products.

 Learning support legend and tough cookie Claire is practical and versatile.
 Able to lend a hand to the least assured students in the classroom and outside her sense of humour is much appreciated.

 Recruited in June 2017 Becky worked in the main (straw bale) office in an administrative role before branching out into a one-to-one support role.
 A growing Social Enterprise needs kind and attentive individuals to keep our young people engaged and Becky more than fits the bill.
-Rumours that she changed her surname by deed-poll to get the job are probably untrue.
+Rumours that she changed her surname by deed-poll to get the job are probably untrue…

 Joining the team after working as a ranger north of the border Ed is taking the reins over at the Big Wood site.
 He’ll be bringing a new perspective to the project at our sister site.
 He’s PC, but thats just how he rolls.
 Rumours that he spent a summer dressed up as the Gruffalo are yet to be verified however…